Baizuo: Use by American conservatives

 Since the popularity of the term in China, conservatives in the United States, especially nationalist conservatives, have also begun to use the term.
 Prominent conservatives Tucker Carlson and Rod Dreher have used the term to criticize American leftist and liberal ideas.
 In March 2020, Carlson introduced the term on his television show, while Dreher used "baizuocracy" to describe "white leftist government".
-The use of the term has been described as embodying a shift in the attitudes among a section of the American right that now expresses admiration for China and believes that it will prevail over the liberal-leaning United States.
+The use of the term has been described as embodying a shift in attitudes among a section of the American right that now admires China and believes it will prevail over the liberal-leaning United States.
 There are claims that the term is motivated by Chinese debates about nationalism and New Confucianism, not conservatism in the American sense.

-Laissez-faire in usage
+Toleration by government

 Despite its possible racist elements, the use of this term does not appear to be censored by the Chinese government, possibly because it contributes to the development of a sense of cyber-nationalism on the Chinese internet.
 Zhang Chenchen believes that this laissez-faire is due to the government's tolerance and even encouragement of discussions that portray the West as divided and in decline as a result of democratic politics.
-She states this means that the government wants to see netizens portray Western politicians as hypocritical and self-serving on human rights issues.
+She states this means that the government wants to see social media users portray Western politicians as hypocritical and self-serving on human rights issues.